sunnygirlzyq/Donglab.github.io/content/publication/10-Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings/index.md

 ---
-title: 'Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings.
-25th Annual Conference of the Chinese Society of Micro-Nano Technology & 14th International conference of the Chinese Society of Micro-Nano Technology'
+title: 'Zero-power Smart Thermal Management by Temperature-adaptive Radiative Coatings.'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here